The Gentleman from Maxim's

 The Gentleman from Maxim's (Die Herren vom Maxim) is a 1933 German comedy film directed by Carl Boese and starring Lee Parry, Johannes Riemann and Oskar Karlweis.

 It was shot at the Johannisthal Studios in Berlin.
 The film's sets were designed by the art director Gustav A. Knauer and Walter Reimann.

 Synopsis

-A lawyer falls in love with a pretty soubrette, but is concerned when his charming friend comes to visit and tries to pair him off with another woman to prevent the competition.
+A lawyer falls in love with a pretty soubrette.
+When a womanizer friend comes to visit, the lawyer tries to pair the potential competitor off with another woman.